“Play the superstar at this picture-perfect island resort with its celebrity clientele and excellent service”

 We'd recommend the 2 and 3 bed villas over all.
 Children under 12 stay free in their parents' room.
 If you're bringing more than 1 child note that only 1 child is accepted for bookings in Garden View or Ocean Facing Rooms.

 Babysitting is available for a small fee.
 The Balinese and Bhutanese nannies can help out during the day, allowing you to make use of the spa, perhaps, as well as by night.

 Remember baby and child equipment may be limited or need pre-booking

-There are organised children's programmes during Easter, Christmas and New Year; outside these times bespoke activities can be arranged.
+There are organised children's programmes all year long at Play by COMO.
 They include family yoga, kite-making and flying, shell painting, cookie and cupcake classes, tie-dying and pirate-themed scavenger hunts.

 There is a kids' menu, but the chef is also happy to whip up bespoke meals, or adjust adult meals to suit.
 The Lotus bar serves mocktails, and the kids menu includes the likes of chicken fingers and chips, spare ribs and coconut ice cream.
 There is food available all day and a daily free afternoon tea.

 - Miles of white sand beach

 - Pool tables, Playstations and ping pong

 - Infinity pool with a gently shelving bottom, ideal for kids

 - Play by COMO programme of personalised family experiences